k2-fsa/sherpa/docs/source/ncnn/pretrained_models/conv-emformer-transducer-models.rst

     ./sherpa-ncnn-conv-emformer-transducer-small-2023-01-09/joiner_jit_trace-pnnx.ncnn.bin \
     ./sherpa-ncnn-conv-emformer-transducer-small-2023-01-09/test_wavs/1089-134686-0001.wav \

-The outputs are shown below:
+The outputs are shown below.
+The CPU used for decoding is RV1126 (Quad core ARM Cortex-A7).

 .. figure:: ./pic/2023-01-09-fp32-decoding.png
    :alt: Decoding time and decoding result of float32 model